Alfredo Santaelena: Coaching career

 Santaelena took up coaching immediately after retiring, mainly in the lower leagues.
-In 2007, he led CD Cobeña – also in Madrid – to the third division for the first time ever, but the club folded soon after.
+In 2007, he led CD Cobeña – also in Madrid – to Segunda División B for the first time ever, but the club folded soon after.

 Starting in 2012, Santaelena spent several years in charge of Atlético's reserve teams.
-On 10 February 2014, following a Segunda División B loss at CD Sariñena which left the B side in the relegation zone, he was fired, being replaced by Óscar Mena who had also played for them in the 90s.
+On 10 February 2014, following a third-division loss at CD Sariñena which left the B side in the relegation zone, he was fired, being replaced by Oscar Mena who had also played for them in the 90s.

 In November 2016, Santaelena took over UD San Sebastián de los Reyes also in the third tier.
-He was dismissed on 21 January 2018, and spent more than a year without a club before being named in charge of Internacional de Madrid of the same league on 2 July 2020.
+He was dismissed on 21 January 2018, and spent more than a year without a club before being appointed at Internacional de Madrid of the same league on 2 July 2020.

+Santaelena continued to work in the third division (renamed Primera División RFEF in 2021) in the following years, being in charge of CF Rayo Majadahonda and San Fernando CD.
+On 29 April 2024, he was sacked by the latter as they were seriously threatened with relegation, and in July he dropped down two levels after taking over Tercera Federación's CD Toledo.